🧡 Skip to main content🔍 Skip to search

 Choices

 The difference between configuring the Action for the first time and now is that we have added more Actions since then.
-Task design implies that if the ping procedure finishes normally, the Task is automatically stopped by the Stop Task Action which we added as second.
+The Task design implies that if the ping procedure finishes normally, the Task is automatically stopped by the Stop Task Action which we added as second.

 However, if the ping procedure fails to reach the remote server, we need to skip the Stop Task Action and continue the Task with other Actions to gather additional data.